 Undergraduate students who have earned these distinctions wear white cords in recognition of their achievements and have their level of distinction noted by their name in the printed program.
 The above information applies to undergraduate students only.
-Graduate students are required to maintain a certain grade point average, and Latin Honors do not apply for them.
+Graduate students are required to maintain a certain grade point average, and Latin Honors do not apply to them.

 Requirements to Attain Latin Honors

 Latin Honors are based on meeting the minimum honors grade point average requirements for work attempted at Wright State University and for all college work attempted as of the end of the term in which the student graduates (that is, by the day on which term grades are due).
 In calculating cumulative grade point averages for honors, only the first grade earned for a course will be counted.
-To be eligible for academic honors at graduation, students must have earned at least 45 credit hours at Wright State University.
+To be eligible for academic honors at graduation, students must have earned at least 30 semester hours at Wright State University.
 Please keep in mind that transfer credits from other colleges and universities are also used to calculate the grade point average in determining Latin Honors.